 You don’t want to connect a 12-volt battery directly to a 6-volt motor.
 You will need to get a motor that is rated at 12 volts.
 Plus, you will need to change the car’s wiring so that it uses a 12-volt current.

 Is there a DC-DC converter?

-Some Power Wheels don’t come with a converter.
+Some Power Wheels toys are available as standalone alternatives that don’t require a converter.